At a Glance

 - A pension for a spouse or civil partner is payable for life, normally half of the firefighters' pension entitlement.

-- A partner who is neither a spouse nor a civil partner may be eligible for a pension payable for life, subject to completion of the required declaration.
+- A partner who is neither a spouse nor a civil partner may be eligible for a pension payable for life, subject to certain criteria being met.

 - Dependent children under the age of 23 may qualify for a pension.